chinamike65/hugo-tuolesi/content/book3/book3en.md

 Chapter 1 - lineage of the Paths

- This time I will tell you about the Three Paths and the stages of the Path of Enlightenment.
+ This time I will tell you about the Three Paths and the stages of the Path to Enlightenment.

-First of all, we must understand the meaning of "Stages of the Path of Enlightenment".
+First of all, we must understand the meaning of "Stages of the Path to Enlightenment".

 Bodhi means enlightenment, cut off refers to the removal of afflictions and obstacles to knowledge; Enlightenment means the realization of emptiness, and also has the meaning of awareness; The Way refers to the Three Paths, which are the Lower, Middle, and Upper Paths; the order is the sequence, the procedure.

 The Buddha Dharma sequence contains 84,000 Dharma gates, and what the Three Paths teach is the correct sequence of the "Stages of the Path of Enlightenment".

-To talk about the "Stages of the Path of Enlightenment", we must talk about the "Extensive Treatise on the "Stages of the Path of Enlightenment".
+To talk about the "Stages of the Path of Enlightenment", we must talk about the "Extensive Treatise on the Stages of the Path of Enlightenment".

 The Dharma of Buddhism is inherited from the pure and perfect Buddha, and the sequence of the paths is also passed down by Shakyamuni Buddha himself.

 Once you understand the teaching of the order of the Path, when you study the sutras in the future, you will realize that: all Buddhist scriptures teach the order of the Path.

-Buddha Shakyamuni preached the "Great Prajna Sutra" at Vulture Peak.
-After the Chinese translation of the "Great Prajna Sutra", there are 600 volumes, including the entire content of 84,000 dharmas, and it is the most important Buddhist scripture.
+Buddha Shakyamuni preached the "Prajna Paramita Sutra" at Vulture Peak.
+After the Chinese translation of the "Prajna Paramita Sutra", there are 600 volumes, including the entire content of 84,000 dharmas, and it is the most important Buddhist scripture.

-The "Great Prajna Sutra" explicitly preaches the profound order of the Path, while the hidden meaning preaches the vast order of the Path.
+The "Prajna Paramita Sutra" explicitly preaches the profound order of the Path, while the hidden meaning preaches the vast order of the Path.

 The very deep Path sequence was passed on to Manjushri by the Buddha, and Manjushri passed it on to Nagarjuna, and later formed the deep insight sect Dao sequence; the vast Dao sequence was passed on by the Buddha to Maitreya Bodhisattva.
 He created Maitreya's Five Sutras, such as the "Abhisamaya-alaṅkāra sutra", also known as the Five Treatises of Maitreya, as a teaching of the path to enlightenment, and passed it on to Asanga Bodhisattva.
 Later, the Guangxing School path was formed.